Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Discussion

 In future work, we will investigate the effect of gradient instability on the performance of the DSC++ loss.
 It would be important to evaluate the performance on highly class imbalanced datasets, where gradient stabilisation may be expected to be more important.
 Furthermore, it would be useful to evaluate networks trained using the DSC++ loss on out-of-distribution data, to test whether the model predictions remain well calibrated.
-Finally, the DSC++ loss may be readily extended to 3D and multiclass biomedical image segmentation tasks, and it would be useful to investigate whether the improvement in calibration generalises to these datasets.